-Memorizing the Chevy V8 firing order should be your first step before opening the hood of your car to start a new project.
+Memorizing the small block Chevy V8 firing order should be your first step before opening the hood of your car to start a new project.

 You could say that the firing order is the heartbeat of your engine.
 If you get the spark plug wires out of order on the distributor cap your engine will not run properly.